 The main type annotations are @BoolVal, @IntVal, @IntRange, @DoubleVal, and @StringVal.
-An additional type annotation is @ArrayLen.
+Additional type annotations for arrays are @ArrayLen and @ArrayLenRange.

-Each Val type annotation takes as an argument a set of values, and its meaning is that at run time, the expression evaluates to one of the values.
+Each \Val type annotation takes as an argument a set of values, and its meaning is that at run time, the expression evaluates to one of the values.
 For example, an expression of type @StringVal("a", "b") evaluates to one of the values "a", "b", or null.
-The set is limited to 10 entries; if a variable could be more than 10 different values, the Constant Value Checker gives up and its type becomes @IntRange for integral types and @UnknownVal for all other types.
+The set is limited to 10 entries; if a variable could be more than 10 different values, the Constant Value Checker gives up and its type becomes @IntRange for integral types, @ArrayLenRange for array types, and @UnknownVal for all other types.
 The @ArrayLen annotation means that at run time, the expression evaluates to an array whose length is one of the annotation's arguments.

 @IntRange takes two arguments - a lower bound and an upper bound.
 Its meaning is that at run time, the expression evaluates to a value between the bounds (inclusive).
 For example, an expression of type @IntRange (from=0, to=255) evaluates to 0, 1, 2, ..., 254, or 255.
-An @IntVal and @IntRange annotation that represent the same set of values are semantically identical and interchangeable: they have exactly the same meaning, and using either one has the same effect.
+An @IntVal and @IntRange annotation that represent the same set of values are semantically identical and interchangeable: they have exactly the same meaning, and using either one has the same effect. @ArrayLenRange has the same relationship to @ArrayLen that @IntRange has to @IntVal.